Goku: Voice actors

 In the Japanese version of every Dragon Ball anime series and subsequent related media, Goku has been voiced by Masako Nozawa.
 Toriyama selected Nozawa upon hearing her audition sample, remarking that only Goku could sound like that.
 Nozawa stated that she was ecstatic when she got the role because she had always wanted to be in one of Toriyama's works.
 She said she had to be mindful of the fact that Goku grew up in the mountains and did not know much of the world.
-Despite having to voice Goku, Gohan, Goten and Bardock, Nozawa claims she is able to instantly get into the respective character simply upon seeing their image.
+Despite having to voice Goku, Gohan, Goten and Bardock, Nozawa says she is able to instantly get into the respective character upon seeing their image.

 Nozawa explained that she did not read the manga so that she would not know what was coming in the story until recording, making her reactions the same as Goku's.
 Nozawa said that she liked young Goku with his tail because he was cute, and stated that the character was still the same even at the end of the series.

-In the numerous English versions, Goku has been played by different actors because different companies produced the dubs, by reason of changes of ADR companies and recording studios, or due to actors quitting:
+In the numerous English versions, Goku has been played by different actors because different companies produced the dubs, by reason of changes of automated dialogue replacement companies and recording studios, or due to actors quitting: